 SD:

 Do you use a real tree or a fake tree?

 MMK:

-I have a lot of very large hand blown glass ornaments so I use an artificial tree because the last few years I had a live tree and they’ll pull the branch down and slide off and break.
+I have a lot of very large hand blown glass ornaments, so I use an artificial tree because the last few years I had a live tree and they’ll pull the branch down and slide off and break.

 SD:

 Where do you get your ornaments?

 MMK:

-That’s my special tradition ever since before we were married whenever we were on vacation somewhere I would look for special Christmas ornaments from that place and so now when I sit and look at the Christmas tree it’s like our whole life together.
+That’s my special tradition ever since before we were married whenever we were on vacation somewhere I would look for special Christmas ornaments from that place, and so now when I sit and look at the Christmas tree it’s like our whole life together.
 And Santa laughs at me because I can sit there and tell you exactly where every ornament came from and the year and he can’t but that’s ok.
-You know some of them are obvious like the alligator Florida but you know we have a lot of Santas and I can tell you where each one came from and when and where.
+You know some of them are obvious like the alligator for Florida, but you know we have a lot of Santas and I can tell you where each one came from and when and where.

 SD:

 So you have a lot of Santa decorations in the house?

 MMK:

 Yes, we do.
 And of course there’s the portraits.
-The one large one was painted by Marjorie Landers Sr. and that’s Paul as St. Nicholas at The Farmers’ Museum.
-And the one on the plate was painted by Marge Landers Jr. and that’s Victorian Santa in our cottage on Main Street.
+The one large one was painted by Marjorie Landers, Sr. and that’s Paul as St. Nicholas at Candlelight Evening at The Farmers’ Museum.
+And the one on the plate was painted by Marge Landers, Jr. and that’s Victorian Santa in our cottage on Main Street.

 SD:

 Describe for me what happens when you really get hit with the Christmas spirit.